udexon/Webpp/W+006_View_LSLVL.md

 # LSLVL View Module

+- _For the impatient and experienced programmers, please read [W+007 (A Metaprogramming Perspective on Create Search View Modify (CSVM) Model)](https://github.com/udexon/Webpp/blob/main/W+007_Meta_CSVM.md) for the motivations of doing the following._

 1. Let us illustrate the Duniix software development model with the simplest of CSVM (Create Search View Modify) &mdash; View.

 In W+005, we demonstrated [how to download a video from a Douyin link](https://github.com/udexon/Webpp/blob/main/W+005_Video.md).